 You know the basics you’ll need, but always prepare for big swings in temperature.
 A long sleeve shirt is must-have car camping gear.
 A hoodie is even better.

 And remember: Mom was always right.
-Bring more socks and underwear than you think you’ll need.
+Bring more socks and underwear than you think you’ll need and pack a down jacket when it’s cold.

 Also prepare for rain.
 Whether that means a full rain jacket or just a poncho is up to you, but getting soaked and having to just sit in the car is no fun.
 Maybe I’m weird, but I sort of like sitting in the rain under a poncho while the water does its best to put out my hissing fire.